 - An "inside look" on the day and the life of Studio 54,

-- A heap of old issues about Reagan and AIDS discovered by two girls,
+- A heap of old issues about Ronald Reagan, crack, and AIDS discovered by two girls,

-- A humorous talk show about the 1990s, and
+- A humorous talk show featuring Judd Apatow and Maria Bamford about the 1990s, and

-- The Classic Disney Short The Nifty Nineties (set in The Gay Nineties, so no "Smells Like Teen Spirit") is a protracted Mister Sandman Sequence.
+- The Classic Disney Short The Nifty Nineties (set in The Gay '90s, so no "Smells Like Teen Spirit") is a protracted Mister Sandman Sequence.

 - Parodied in Clerks: The Animated Series.
 When Randall has a flashback back to when they met in the eighties, not only is everyone in the store they work at (except, notably, Randall and Dante themselves) decked out in eighties fashions, but almost everyone is a notable person from that decade — including Ronald Reagan.
 Then, when Dante remembers that they actually met in the seventies, the flashback includes a whole load of seventies icons, including Jimmy Carter and John Travolta a la Saturday Night Fever.